Chinh-Chien-Software/Chinh-Chien-Database-SQL/README.md

-# Database of Chin Chin App
+# Database of Chinh Chien App